Skip to content

-Employee benefits stats: trends, costs, and opportunities in 2022
+Employee benefits stats: trends, costs, and opportunities 2025

-In this resource, we’ve compiled results from the latest business surveys, employee surveys, and market price points – to offer a neat summary for business owners.
+In this resource, we’ve compiled employee benefits stats from the latest business surveys, staff surveys, and market price points – to offer a neat summary for business owners, benefits managers and other decision-makers.

 Note: All sources are fully referenced at the bottom of the page.